magento/merchdocs/src/marketing/create-new-rec.md

 1. In the **Choose number of products** section, use the slider to specify how many products you want to appear in this recommendation.
 The default is `5`.
 Maximum is `20`.

 1. In the **Storefront display label** section, enter the name for your recommendation.
 This is the name your shoppers will see on the storefront.
+Magento provides the [following guidance for label names]({% link marketing/recommendation-best-practices.md %}#bplabels).

 1. (Optional) In the **Exclude categories** section, specify the product categories that should not be included as part of this recommendation.
 You can select up to 25 categories.
-You also can specify categories you want to exclude [globally]({% link marketing/product-recommendations.md %}#globalexclusions).
+You also can specify categories you want to exclude [from all recommendations]({% link marketing/product-recommendations.md %}#globalexclusions).

+1. When you finish configuring your recommendation you can click:

-1. Click **Save as Draft** to edit the recommendation at a later date or **Activate** if you want to enable the recommendation on your storefront.
+    -  **Save as draft** to edit the recommendation unit at a later date.
+Note that you cannot modify the page type or recommendation type for a recommendation unit in a draft state.

+    -  **Activate** to enable the recommendation unit on your storefront.